PROGRAM >> Requirements

 Achieving PhD Candidacy

-Students are expected to have completed all requirements for the PhD degree exclusive of thesis research by the end of the third year of registration.
+Students are expected to have completed all requirements for the PhD degree exclusive of thesis research by the beginning of the third year of registration.
 The notation “Candidacy Achieved” will appear on the transcript of the student who has completed these program requirements.

 General Program Requirements